YukiyamaShizuka/SPONSOR/Signal_X86_Hardware_Sponsorship_Request.md

 Should you choose to support this, you are sponsoring something rare:
 a system that chooses clarity over abstraction, and structure over chaos.

 **I do not know if this will succeed.
-But if it does—she will change the world.**
+But if it does — she will change the world.**

 Warm regards,
 **Shizuka**